mikejonestechno/investment-analytics/readme.md

 ## Australian Index Data

-The interest rates and inflation rates are obtained from https://www.rba.gov.au/statistics.
+The interest rates and inflation rates are obtained from [https://www.rba.gov.au/statistics/tables/](https://www.rba.gov.au/statistics/tables/).

-The data for interest rates will be downloaded to `.\notebooks\data\f5-data.csv`.
+The data for interest rates will be downloaded to `.\data\f5-data.csv`.

-The data for inflation rates will be downloaded to `.\notebooks\data\g1-data.csv`.
+The data for inflation rates will be downloaded to `.\data\g1-data.csv`.

+The notebooks automatically download new data after expected data publishing schedules and GitHub actions cache the data between runs.

 ## International Index Data

-Historical prices (adjusted for splits and dividend and/or capital gain distributions) obtained from https://finance.yahoo.com/quote/TSLA/history.
+Historical prices (adjusted for splits and dividend and/or capital gain distributions) obtained from [https://finance.yahoo.com/quote/TSLA/history](https://finance.yahoo.com/quote/TSLA/history).

-The data will be downloaded to `.\notebooks\data\tsla_HistoricalData.csv`.
+The data will be downloaded to `.\data\tsla_HistoricalData.csv`.